Equipment Dealer Response Time Benchmarks 2026

 The AI Advantage: Before and After Benchmarks

 What happens when equipment dealers deploy AI answering?
-The benchmark shift is dramatic.
+The equipment dealer response time benchmark shift is dramatic.

 | Metric | Industry Average (Before AI) | With AI Answering (After) | Improvement |